Mediators press on with peace plan as Ukraine tensions soar

 VIENNA International mediators took new peace proposals to Kiev on Thursday as tension in eastern Ukraine soared with an announcement by pro-Moscow separatists that they would proceed with a referendum on self-rule on Sunday.

-The draft "road map", seen by Reuters, took no direct view on the referendum, which Western leaders say is illegitimate and inflammatory, but said national elections planned by the pro-Western leadership in Kiev for May 25 were key to stabilizing the former Soviet republic.
-It said all sides must refrain from "violence, intimidation or provocative actions".

-It was drawn up by the Swiss chair of the Organization for Security and Cooperation in Europe (OSCE) and is aimed at giving new impetus to a deal signed in Geneva in mid-April by the European Union, Russia, Ukraine and the United States.

-That accord said illegal armed groups would withdraw from places they have occupied in eastern Ukraine in a process to be overseen by the OSCE, a Vienna-based body that seeks to prevent conflict and promote democracy across Europe.
+That accord said illegal armed groups would withdraw from places they have occupied in eastern Ukraine in a process to be overseen by the OSCE, which is based in Vienna.

 But pro-Russian separatists have shown little sign of budging from public buildings in the east and comments from Moscow and Kiev on Thursday cast further doubt over the prospects for the peace process.

-The OSCE plan said Ukraine has the right to use its security forces "in a proportionate manner" to prevent violence in its standoff with pro-Moscow rebels and should adopt an amnesty law to cover any who end their occupation of public places in eastern areas and lay down their arms.
+The peace plan said Ukraine has the right to use its security forces "in a proportionate manner" to prevent violence in its standoff with pro-Moscow rebels and should adopt an amnesty law to cover any who end their occupation of eastern areas.

 It said the OSCE chair "offers ... to coordinate further steps to implement" the Geneva deal and listed various measures the 57-nation body could help with, including mediation, disarmament, and the launch of a broad national dialogue.